 Create a Plan

 Punishing your dog for aggressive behavior usually backfires and can escalate the aggression.
-If you respond to a growling dog by hitting or yelling, he may feel the need to defend himself by biting.
+If you respond to a growling dog by hitting, yelling or using some other aversive method, the dog may feel the need to defend itself by biting you.

-Punishment may also lead to your dog biting without warning.
-For example, if your dog growls at children, he is letting you know that he is uncomfortable around them.
-If you punish him for growling, he may not give this warning the next time he gets uncomfortable.
-He will simply bite.
+Punishment may also lead to your dog biting someone else without warning.
+For example, a dog that growls at children is letting you know that he is uncomfortable around them.
+If you punish a dog for growling, he may not warn you the next time he gets uncomfortable, but may simply bite.

 Watch Now: How to Train Your Dog With Positive Reinforcement

 In some instances, training alone is not enough.
 Dogs that are aggressive may also need medication to help manage the problem.
 It's important to understand that a dog experiencing fear, stress, or anxiety is incapable of learning new things.
 Think of medication as a tool to help your dog overcome this fear.
 Many dogs will only need medication temporarily.
 Talk to your veterinarian about your options.

 Finally, you need to consider whether your lifestyle allows you to stick with a plan.
 For instance, if you have a dog that acts aggressive towards children and you have kids, it's nearly impossible to avoid the situation that brings out the aggression.
 In this case, the best option for you and your dog may be finding it a new home with adults only.